Late Devonian mass extinction: Duration and timing

-Potential causes
+Probable causes

 Since the Kellwasser-related extinctions occurred over such a long time, it is difficult to assign a single cause, and indeed to separate cause from effect.
 From the end of the Middle Devonian (382.7±1.6 Ma), into the Late Devonian (382.7±1.6 Ma to 358.9±0.4 Ma), several environmental changes can be detected from the sedimentary record, which directly affected organisms and caused extinction.
 What caused these changes is somewhat more open to debate.
 Possible triggers for the Kellwasser event are as follows: